 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 Travelodge Inverness City Centre is on Academy Street, a five-minute walk to the train station and closer still to the bus station.
-Perfect for taking those day trips!
+Perfect for taking day trips from Inverness.

 There is a good selection of shops, cafes and restaurants close by and the river is a five-minute walk.